 As Southeast Asia neighbours, there are definitely similarities between the Thai Language and Singlish.
 This post will explore 4 similarities between Thai and other Asian languages Singaporeans are familiar with.

 1. Similar to Singlish, Thai ending particles will change the meaning of the sentence

 In Singlish, ending particles will change the meaning of the sentence.
 For example, “okay lor” (expressing reluctance) is very different from “okay meh” (expressing disbelief).
 Similarly, the Thai language uses ending particles to convey emotions and change the nuance of the sentence.
 For example, “pbai lor” – “pbai” means go, “lor” expresses “really?” so “pbai lor” means – “do I really go?”
 Whereas “pbai si” – “si” is an ending particle to emphasize something.
 So “pbai si” is ordering the listener to “go!”.
-Hence, even though you might pick up some ending particles from watching Thai lakorns/dramas, it is always good to check with someone who knows Thai well enough if the usage of the ending particle is correct.
+Hence, even though you might learn some ending particles from Thai lakorns/dramas, it is always good to check with someone who knows Thai well enough if the usage of the ending particle is correct.
 You do not want to be rude unknowingly and order someone to do something when your intention is to seek confirmation.

 Check out this post on the list of Thai ending particles

 Interested to learn the Thai Language?
 Here’s what you can explore!

 Practice your Thai speaking skills and learn how to use Thai to express everyday small talk.

 A serious Thai learner aiming to master Thai reading and writing?
 Start off by learning to text in Thai!